Anneka Reardon: Club and state rowing

 She first made state selection for Tasmania in the 2017 women's youth eight which contested the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 In 2019 she moved into the Tasmanian women's lightweight quad scull which contested and won the Victoria Cup at the Interstate Regatta.
-She represented again in successful Tasmanian Victoria Cup quads in 2021 & 2022.
+She represented again in successful Tasmanian Victoria Cup quads in 2021 and 2022 and then in 2023 for a second placing.

 In 2021 in ANU colours she won the open lightweight women's quad scull title at the Australian Rowing Championships and placed third in the open lightweight single scull.
+At the 2023 Australian Rowing Championships she won the open lightweight quad scull national title in a composite crew.

 International representative rowing

-In March 2022 Reardon was selected in the Australian senior training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Reardon was selected in the Australian senior training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
 She rowed Australia's lightweight double scull with Lucy Coleman at the World Rowing Cup II in June 2022 to a silver medal.
 At the 2022 World Rowing Championships at Racize, she again raced the lightweight double with Coleman.
 They finished fourth in the B final for an overall tenth place finish at the regatta.

+In March 2023 Reardon was again selected as a sculler in the Australian women's lightweight squad for the 2023 international season.
+At the Rowing World Cup II in Varese, Italy Reardon raced as Australia's WLW2X entrant with Lucy Coleman.
+They made the B final and finished in overall ninth place.
+At 2023's RWC III in Lucerne, Reardon and Coleman again raced the WLW2X finishing in overall tenth place.
+Reardon and Coleman were selected to race Australia's lightweight coxless pair at 2023 World Rowing Championships in Belgrade, Serbia.
+They placed third in their heat and ultimately won the C final for an overall 13th place at the regatta.